AWS Big Data Blog

 Conclusion

-By creating a VPC setup similar to the one we describe, you can let AWS Glue connect to a data store in a different account or AWS Region.
-By doing this, you establish network connectivity between AWS Glue resources and your data store.
-You can now use this AWS Glue connection in ETL jobs and AWS Glue crawlers to connect with the data store.
+We have described two options for connecting Amazon Glue in a different VPC and region to a Redshift cluster in another VPC and region but in the same account.
+By creating a VPC setup similar to the ones we described, you can let AWS Glue connect to Redshift in a different AWS Region.
+By doing this, you establish network connectivity between AWS Glue resources and your Redshift cluster.
+You can now use this AWS Glue connection in ETL jobs and AWS Glue crawlers to connect with the Redshift cluster.

 If you have questions or suggestions, please leave a comment following.